CroquetMickael/specflow-emulator/docs/docs/create-your-first-test.md

 ```

 :::danger Exporting
-Don't forget to export this `const` in order to provide the steps to `specflow-emulator`.
+Don't forget to export this `const` named `stepDefinitions` in order to provide the steps to `specflow-emulator`.
 If you don't do that it will never be possible to provide your steps to the pool.
 :::

 ### Usage